Yarroudh/ZRect3D/README.md

   zrect buildings.city.json pointcloud.las
 ```

 This corrects the buildings ground floor elevation using the default configuration.
-The output consists of two files, the first one is named <code>output.city.json</code> which contains a copy of the input CityJSON file data with corrected heights for LoD2.2 building, and the second one is <code>heights.json</code> which contains the height differences for all the buildings in the 3D city model.
+The output consists of two files: the first one is named <code>output.city.json</code> which contains a copy of the input CityJSON file data with corrected ground floor elevation for LoD2.2 buildings, and the second one is <code>heights.json</code> which contains the height differences for all the buildings in the 3D city model.

 ### Using Options

 ```
-  zrect buildings.city.json pointcloud.las corrected_buildings.city.json -l '1.3' -k 5000 -t 0.05 -d height_list.json
+  zrect buildings.city.json pointcloud.las corrected_buildings.city.json -l '1.3' -k 1000 -t 0.05 -d height_list.json
 ```

-In this example, we specify LoD1.3 with 5000 points from the LiDAR data to estimate height and a threshold of 0.05 meters to apply correction.
+In this example, we correct the LoD1.3 buildings ground floor elevation using 1000 neighboring points from the LiDAR data to estimate height and a threshold of 0.05 meters to apply correction.
 The CityJSON file in output is named <code>corrected_buildings.city.json</code> and the list of height differences is <code>height_list.json</code>

 ## Supported CityJSON versions